 - When you need to transport an engine for repair, have a helper assist you to attach it to a hoist and load it on a truck. - Never stand under a hoisted engine.
-If the hoist mechanism fails, the engine will fall on you, causing serious injury or death. - Failure to comply will result in death or serious injury.
+If the hoist mechanism fails, the engine will fall on you, causing death or serious injury. - Failure to comply will result in death or serious injury.